 Foster Swift Agricultural Law News

-Owners and operators of farms that offer certain agritourism activities to the public, such as horseback riding and horse-drawn hay or sleigh rides, sometimes assume that liability waivers or releases are off-limits.
+Owners and operators of farms that offer certain agritourism activities to the public, such as petting zoos, corn mazes, and horse-drawn hay or sleigh rides, sometimes assume that liability waivers or releases are not worth their attention.
 Many operators fall prey to common myths surrounding these documents.
 Let’s explore some of these myths and dispel each one.

 Michigan’s Equine Activity Liability Act requires “equine professionals” to post warning signs on the property that state the following: